torvalds/linux/Documentation/filesystems/directory-locking.rst

 would again have an infinite set of contended objects).
 But that means that cross-directory rename is taking locks out of order.
 Due to (2) the order hadn't changed since we had acquired filesystem lock.
-But locking rules for cross-directory rename guarantee that we do not try to acquire lock on descendent before the lock on ancestor.
+But locking rules for cross-directory rename guarantee that we do yest try to acquire lock on descendent before the lock on ancestor.
 Contradiction.
 I.e.  deadlock is impossible.
 Q.E.D.